esperar/esperar/README.md

 ### 👋 Hi.
 Welcome to Esperer's GitHub!

-> I'm a Back-End Engineer Esperèr
+> I'm a Back-End Engineer Esperèr.
 > **Enjoy a process, Have a leadership, Be sincere, Excellent challenge spirit.**
 > I am trying to better communicate with my colleague or customer.
 > I will devote myself to learning with this attitude.
 Thx for reading.